cam39porter/tangle/static-site-generator/blog/02-03-18[tacit knowledge]/index.md

 ### The Neocortex is pretty great

-The lovely people at [Waitbutwhy](https://waitbutwhy.com/2017/04/neuralink.html) wrote a fantastic summary on how the world was shaped over hundreds of millions of years and how humanity became the collosus it is today.
+Tim Urban at [Waitbutwhy](https://waitbutwhy.com/2017/04/neuralink.html) wrote a fantastic summary on how the world was shaped over hundreds of millions of years and how humanity became the collosus it is today.
 It is a great read and I recommend it to anyone who has forty five minutes to invest in themself.

 The development of the Neocortex allowed humans to share what they had learned.
 When the Neocortex advanced to the point that humans could symbolically refer to a thing with a sound, it opened up a whole new world of possibilities.